kubernetes/kubeadm/docs/managing-e2e-tests.md

 For `N=3`, 3 releases will be in support.

-When a new release is about to happen, the kubeadm test workflows and jobs have two be updated two times:
+When a new release is about to happen, the kubeadm test workflows and jobs have to be updated two times:
 1. When the new `release-x.yy` branch of `kubernetes/kubernetes` is created and the `release-x.yy-*` test-grid dashboards are created.
   - Edit `kinder/hack/update-workflows.sh`: